devopsexamg4/exam_project/README.md

 ### Deploying the entire project on another cloud provider
 To deploy on a generic cloud 2 options exist:
-    - Deploy the services individually as desribed below
+    - Deploy the services individually as desribed below</br>
-    - Modify the files in the `terraform` directory according to the documentation provided by [hashicorp](https://registry.terraform.io/namespaces/hashicorp)
+    - Modify the files in the `terraform` directory according to the documentation provided by [hashicorp](https://registry.terraform.io/namespaces/hashicorp)</br>

 ---
 ## Deploying a service by itself